 If you are looking for a lower budget option, the Bsinger+ Pro should be a good choice.

-These in-ear monitors come, including a remote and a microphone.
-Also, the package contains a carrying case and five varying ear tips for your choice.
+These in-ear monitors come with a remote and a microphone.
+It comes in a quite neat packaging.
+Besides the usual quick guides and warranty cards, the package contains a carrying case and five varying ear tips for your choice.

 - Very affordable